 Living

 There is room for individualists in Waldeck-Frankenberg.
-For tenants, creative do-it-yourselfers or home builders: in the district, you can rent inexpensive apartments, remodel traditional living space to your heart's content or create a cozy home of your own for the whole family - all at affordable prices.
+For tenants, creative do-it-yourselfers or home builders: in the district you can rent flats at a reasonable price, redesign traditional living space to your heart's content or create a cosy home of your own for the whole family - and all at affordable prices.

-Whether spacious living space in the (old) city, the farm in the countryside or the cottage in the countryside: Waldeck-Frankenberg offers plenty of space to realize yourself - close to nature and, if you feel like it, also with your own garden.
+Whether spacious living space in the (old) city, the farm in the countryside or the cottage in the countryside: Waldeck-Frankenberg offers plenty of space to realise your own dreams - close to nature and, if you feel like it, with your own garden.

-You can discover them on a walk through the historic old towns: ancient town halls, marketplaces steeped in history - and small alleys where, with a lot of imagination, you can still hear the clatter of horses' hooves on the cobblestones.
-The history of the district lives on in magnificent old buildings or cozy half-timbered houses.
+You can discover them on a walk through the historic old towns: ancient town halls, marketplaces steeped in history - and small alleyways where, with a lot of imagination, you can still hear the clatter of horses' hooves on the cobblestones.
+The history of the district lives on in magnificent old buildings or cosy half-timbered houses.

-Whether it's the first four walls of your own, a cozy apartment for couples or enough square meters with space for the whole family: Waldeck-Frankenberg offers living space for every need at fair rental prices.
+Whether it's your first own four walls, a cosy flat for couples or enough square metres with space for the whole family: Waldeck-Frankenberg offers living space for every need at fair rental prices.

-Who wouldn't want to live in their own house, built the way they've dreamed of for a long time?
-But before the front door key can be turned for the first time, there are a number of things to plan and consider.
-The Waldeck-Frankenberg district is happy to support all builders with appropriate consulting services.
+Who wouldn't want to live in their own house, built the way they have long dreamed of?
+But before the front door key can be turned for the first time, there are a few things to plan and consider.
+The district of Waldeck-Frankenberg is happy to support all builders with appropriate advisory services.

 Renovate and receive funding